1EC4/cosc315p2/README.md

 ## Programming Experience

-_Add a brief discussion describing your experience implementing this problem in Java and C/C++ _
+_Add a brief discussion describing your experience implementing this problem in Java and C_

 _Comment on the amount of effort and ease of coding the problem in different languages_